bodong1987/Avalonia.PropertyGrid/README_NUGET.md

-# Avalonia.PropertyGrid
+﻿# Avalonia.PropertyGrid
 This is a PropertyGrid implementation for Avalonia, you can use it in Avalonia Applications.
 Its main features are:
-* Support automatically analyze object properties and display, like DevExpress 's PropertyGrid of WinForms
+* Support automatically analyze object properties and display, like DevExpress's PropertyGridControl of WinForms
 * Support simultaneous editing of multiple objects in one PropertyGrid
 * Support ICustomTypeDescriptor
-* Support BindingList/Array editing, support dynamic addition and deletion.
+* Support BindingList/Array editing, support dynamic addition and deletion
-* Support data verification.
+* Support data verification
 * Support dynamic visibility
+* Support path selection
 * Support two display modes: category-based and alphabetical sorting
 * Support text filtering, regular expression filtering, and supports ignoring case settings
 * Support fast filtering by Category